antonpetkoff/identifier-suggestion/README.md

   - [ ] Write scripts for downloading the source code repositories (with wget)
   - [ ] Write scripts for generating the datasets
   - [ ] Add a way to download the preprocessed data for training (e.g. S3, Drive)
+  - [ ] Increase the dataset size
+  - [ ] Split the dataset into train/test/validation sets

 - [x] Create data input pipeline with tf.data Dataset API
   - [x] Preprocess raw text sequences into padded number sequences (IO efficient)